hashicorp/field-workshops-terraform/instruqt-tracks/sentinel-for-terraform-v4/08-private-module-registry-v1/assignment.md

 ===
 Now open the test cases and mock files on the "Test Cases" tab.
 You'll see that the `fail.hcl` test case refers to the `mock-tfconfig-fail.sentinel` mock file and expects the main rule to return false.
 You'll also see that the "pass.hcl" test case refers to the `mock-tfconfig-pass.sentinel` mock file and expects the main rule to return true.

 As mentioned above, both test case files provide a value for the `organization` parameter.
 We also could have provided a value for the `address` parameter to override the default value set in the policy.
-We would do that if using a Terraform Enterprise server instead of the Terraform Cloud deployment hosted by HashiCorp.
+We would do that if using a Terraform Enterprise server instead of the HCP Terraform deployment hosted by HashiCorp.

-The mock files are simplified versions of mocks generated from plans of Terraform Cloud runs done against Terraform code that used the Azure provider to provision Azure resources including resource groups, network resources, security group resources, and VMs.
-The `mock-tfconfig-fail.sentinel` mock uses modules from the public [Terraform Registry](https://registry.terraform.io/) while the `mock-tfconfig-pase.sentinel` mock uses modules from a PMR in the "Cloud-Operations" organization on the Terraform Cloud server ("app.terraform.io").
+The mock files are simplified versions of mocks generated from plans of HCP Terraform runs done against Terraform code that used the Azure provider to provision Azure resources including resource groups, network resources, security group resources, and VMs.
+The `mock-tfconfig-fail.sentinel` mock uses modules from the public [Terraform Registry](https://registry.terraform.io/) while the `mock-tfconfig-pase.sentinel` mock uses modules from a PMR in the "Cloud-Operations" organization on the HCP Terraform server ("app.terraform.io").

 Test the First Version
 ===